awesomemotive/sugarcalendar-core/readme.txt

 = Contribute to Sugar Calendar (Lite) =

-Development for this plugin happens in a public GitHub repository to better facilitate contributions from an active community of users, developers and designers.
+Development for this plugin happens in a public GitHub repository to better facilitate contributions from an active community of users, developers, designers, and you.
 If you have a suggestion, bug report, patch, or pull request, please feel free to [contribute here](https://github.com/sugarcalendar/core).

-Lite development happens in a public GitHub repository to better facilitate contributions from an active community of users, developers, designers, and you.

 = Looking for something else? =